wayfarerx/brigade/README.md

 ## Initial Setup

-Setting up your Discord server to use circumvolve consists of inviting the bot, configuring your server's permissions and specifying which channels the bot can communicate on.
+Setting up your Discord server to use brigade consists of inviting the bot, configuring your server's permissions and specifying which channels the bot can communicate on.

 ### Inviting and Configuring

-Currently, the only way to invite circumvolve to your server is to contact wayfarerx, but don't do that.
+Currently, the only way to invite brigade to your server is to contact wayfarerx, but don't do that.
 This is still alpha software and if you don't already have access you're unlikely to get it.